TextRanch

 Our experts

-Both 'on your post' and 'at your post' are commonly used phrases in English, but they are used in slightly different contexts.
+'On your post' and 'at your post' are both commonplace English phrases, but they would be used in somewhat dissimilar contexts.
 'On your post' is used when referring to something related to the content of a post, such as a comment or reaction.
 'At your post' is used when referring to someone physically being present at their designated work location or position.

 on your post